VeryThankYou/FagProject/README.md

 ![Image Link](https://github.com/VeryThankYou/FagProject/blob/Organized/readme_images/Data.png)

 ## ResNet
-HFFeatureExtractor is the file for our feature extracting CNN.
+HFFeatureExtractor is the file for extracting features from the CNN.
+The CNN is a pretrained ResNet-50 made for image classification found on huggingface.
+We modified the network to a CNN regression by editing the last layer of the network and fine-tuned the network by training it on our dataset.
+The RegressionEvaluation.py calculates the performance of the CNN compared to a baseline and FeatureVisualizer.py can visualize layers of the network.

 ![Image Link](https://github.com/VeryThankYou/FagProject/blob/Organized/readme_images/FeatureExtraction.png)